kakusang2020/iXR_GNSS-IMU_TightlyCouplingProgram/ReadMe.md

 Program start from Main.m file;

-GNSS data is GNSSTCData_GQ.mat, from "2_ReadGNSS" result;

 IMU data is IMUData.mat.
 Got from Estelle, body frame is R-F-D;

-Initial position and velocity is from RTK, receiver clock error and clock rate error is form "2_ReadGNSS" result,

-and the attitude is not accurate now.

 Data was taken in tsukishima by Tokyo university of marine science and technology.